InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/FL/GPP Extension: IAB Privacy’s Florida Privacy Technical Specification.md

 </div>

 <h2>Florida Section</h2>
 <p>The Florida Privacy String consists of the following components.
-Users should employ the Florida Privacy String if they have determined the Florida Digital Bill of Rights, Fla.
-Stat. § 501.701 et seq., applies to their processing of a consumer's personal data.</p>
+Users of the spec should employ the Florida Privacy String if they have determined the Florida Digital Bill of Rights, Fla.
+Stat. § 501.701 et seq., may apply to their processing or their partners’ processing of a consumer's personal data.</p>
 <h3>Summary</h3>
 <div>
   <table>